Enrique1987/databricks/01_Databricks_Data_Engineer_Associate/databricks-exam-study-guide.md

 ### 3. Incremental Data Processing
 **Data Stream**
-- Ana data source that grows over time.
+- Any data source that grows over time.
 - New Fileslanding in cloud storage.
 - Updates to a database captured in a CDC feed.
 - Events queued in a pub/sub messaging feed.